-I recently went to San Francisco for a week with my mum, and so many people remarked, “What’s Shane going to do for the week?” or, “Is his mum going to have the kids?”
+I went to San Francisco in 2019 for a week with my mum, and so many people remarked, “What’s Shane going to do for the week?” or, “Is his mum going to have the kids?”
 Ha ha, no!
 Shane managed totally fine by himself!

 I have also thought of having kids as a challenge, because it is, but also I like a challenge and want to be able to prove to myself that I can still reach my career goals while wiping bums, snotty noses and all the glamourous tasks of parenthood!

 You are proudly raised in regional Australia, and have worked both regionally and in Melbourne.
 What are the lifestyle and career benefits of living and working in regional Australia?

 I was born in Melbourne and moved to Mildura when I was seven for my dad’s work.
 We were only supposed to be there for 18 months, and 28 years later my parents are still there!